RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Experiment

 \subsection{Ablation Study}

-We conducted ablation experiments on the MMPD dataset to assess the impact of different modules.
+We conducted ablation experiments on the MMPD dataset to evaluate the impact of different modules.

-\textbf{Impact of Fusion Stem.} As illustrated in Table \ref{tab:ablation1}, through the comparison of ablation experiments with different input forms, we validated the effectiveness of the fusion stem.
+\textbf{Impact of Fusion Stem.} As illustrated in Table \ref{tab:ablation1}, through the ablation study with different input forms, we validated the effectiveness of the fusion stem.
 Compared to raw frame input and normalized frame difference input, the fusion stem significantly improves performance.
-Integrating the difference frame into the raw frame, enables frame-level awareness of BVP wave variations, effectively enhancing rPPG features.
+Integrating the frame differences into the raw frames enables frame-level representation to capture BVP wave variations, effectively enhancing rPPG features.
 This further guides the self-attention mechanism of the transformer to reinforce its focus on rPPG representation.

 Furthermore, the fusion stem can be easily applied to other methods.
 We incorporated the fusion stem into existing methods.
-As demonstrated in Table \ref{tab:ablation2}, the application of the fusion stem to other methods led to significant performance improvements.
-This strongly attests to the effectiveness of the fusion stem, showcasing its capability to enhance rPPG features and improve signal-to-noise ratio across different methodologies.
+As demonstrated in Table \ref{tab:ablation2} and Table \ref{tab:addl}, the application of the fusion stem to other methods achieved consistent performance improvements.
+This strongly attests to the effectiveness of the fusion stem, showcasing its capability to enhance rPPG features and improve signal-to-noise ratio across different methods.

-\textbf{Impact of Pre-Attention.} The main role of pre-attention is to reduce computational complexity and memory usage.
-Without pre-attention, a single batch's memory usage surpasses the 48GB memory of a single RTX A6000, necessitating a reversion to coarse attention.
-As illustrated in Table \ref{tab:a}, the results demonstrate that, with pre-attention, fine-grained rPPG information mining notably enhances modeling capability while mitigating noise interference.
+We conducted a detailed ablation study on the fusion stem.
+Table \ref{tab:fn} reports the ablation results based on the number of adjacent frames, while another part of Table \ref{tab:fs} reports the ablation results based on the step of adjacent frames.
+The best performance was achieved when using two surrounding frames with a step of 1.
+Steps of 0.5 and 1.5 involved cubic spline interpolation, which may explain the slight performance drop.
+The ablation results from the frame step also indicate that small variations in fps do not significantly affect the model's performance, which is consistent with the results from the COHFACE dataset in Table \ref{tab:fps}.

+Table \ref{tab:ratio} presents the ablation study of the fusion ratio when integrating the raw frames with the frame differences.
+The optimal results are achieved with a 5:5 fusion ratio.
+Furthermore, the first and last rows indicate that the fusion of raw frames and frame differences significantly enhances the rPPG feature representation, thereby improving the recovery quality of the BVP waveform.

+\textbf{Impact of Periodic Sparse Attention.} As illustrated in Table \ref{tab:ablation3}, the result demonstrates that, compared to the vanilla attention mechanism, the periodic sparse attention mechanism achieves a finer-grained context relevance computation through pre-attention, significantly enhancing the modeling capability while reducing noise interference.